arses-ui/Barnacles/README.md

         - `mask1.png`
         - `mask2.png`
     - Training_Results
-        -YOLO11
-            - `results.csv` Results of the training on the YOLO11 model
-            - `results.png` Visulization of the training statistics on the YOLO11 model
+        -Single_stage_Finetune
+            - `COCO_dataset`
+            - `Kfold_training_barnacles` Training results from 5-fold cross validation
             - `YOLO11.ipynb` Jupyter Notebook containing the training code
-            - `best.pt`  Best parameters for the trained model
+            - `trained-model_YOLO8v`  Best parameters for the trained model

-        -YOLOv8
+        -Progressive_Fintune
-            - `results.csv` Results of the training on the YOLOV8 model
+            - `training_stage_1` Results of the training on the YOLOV8 model with an initial large dataset
-            - `results.png` Visulization of the training statistics on the YOLO11 model
+            - `training_stage_2` Results of the training on the trainde YOLOv8 with the second dataset
-            - `YOLOv8.ipynb` Jupyter Notebook containing the training code
+            - `YOLO_11.ipynb` Jupyter Notebook containing the main script
-            - `best.pt`  Best parameters for the trained model

 - `helpers.py` python module consisting of helper functions used in the three notebooks

 - TraditionalCV
         - `traditionalcv.ipynb`  Jupyter Notebook with the Computer Vision Pipeline